apache/climate/mccsearch/docs/mccsearch.md

  * Create a user interface based on mainProg.py.
  * Plug the project into the Regional Climate Model Evaluation Database (RCMED) that is available at Apache OCW.
 With increased usage, it is anticipated that more metrics and visualizations will be provided.
+ * There are a [number of issues](http://s.apache.org/mccsearch) in the OCW Jira relating to mccsearch.
+If you find an issue, please [open an issue](https://issues.apache.org/jira/browse/climate) and tag it with the [mcc search](http://s.apache.org/mccsearch) tag.